lenada/Booktype/var/vagrant/README.md

 and access your booktype

 # Troubleshooting
-if provisioning (vagrant up) stops with

-    E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?
-    ---- End output of apt-get -q -y install postgresql-client=8.4.8-0ubuntu0.10.04 ----

-    Chef never successfully completed!
-Any errors should be visible in the output above.
-Please fix your recipes so that they properly complete.

-ssh into the booktype VM with

-    $ vagrant ssh
-and do an apt-get update manually

-#### apt sources need update
-    $ sudo apt-get update

-then exiting the vm shell to get back to your vagrant directory on the host os

-    $ exit

-run provisioning again

-    $ vagrant provision

 #### VM NAT/Hostonly Network does not come up and vagrant can't ssh into the box

 if provisioning stops and finally times out at the beginning.